A stochastic Burgers equation from a class of microscopic interactions: Abstract framework, results and models

 where $A_n(\eta;\theta)$ equals

-The role of $\theta>0$ is to make the system `ergodic'.
+The role of $\theta>0$ is to make the system ``ergodic.''
 If $\theta=0$, there would be an infinite number of invariant measures, such as Dirac measures supported on configurations which cannot evolve under the dynamics.
-The hydrodynamic limit for this model corresponds to the porous medium equation, $\partial_t\rho_t(t,u)=\Delta \rho^m(t,u)$, and so the model may be thought of as a microscopic porous medium analog.
+The hydrodynamic limit for this model corresponds to the porous medium equation, $\partial_t\rho_t(t,u)=\Delta\rho^m(t,u)$.

-Now, one may calculate that $b_x^{R,n}(\eta;\theta)-b_x^{L,n}(\eta;\theta)=c_x^n(\eta)-c_{x+1}^n(\eta)$ where, for $m\geq 2$,
+Now, one may calculate that $b_x^{R,n}(\eta;\theta)-b_x^{L,n}(\eta;\theta)=c_x^n(\eta )-c_{x+1}^n(\eta)$ where, for $m\geq2$,

-In the case $m=2$, the last formula reduces to $ c^n(\eta;\theta)=\eta(-1)\eta(0)+\eta(0)\eta(1)-\eta(-1)\eta(1)+\frac{\theta}{2n}\eta(0)$.
+In the case $m=2$, the last formula reduces to $ c^n(\eta;\theta)=\eta(-1)\eta(0)+\eta(0)\eta(1)-\eta(-1)\eta(1)+\frac {\theta}{2n}\eta(0)$.

 Of course, uniformly in $\eta$, as $n\uparrow\infty$, the terms involving $\theta$ vanish,

 Consider now the Bernoulli product measure on $\Omega$: